awennersteen/deeprl/README.md

 `cd ..`
 `python3 setup.py install`

-Now go back to where you cloned `reinforcement-learning-car` and make sure everything worked with a quick `python3 learning.py`.
+Now go back to where you cloned `deeprl` and make sure everything worked with a quick `python3 qlearn.py -m "Run"`.
 If you see a screen come up with a little dot flying around the screen, you're ready to go!

 ## Training

 First, you need to train a model.
-This will save weights to the `saved-models` folder. *You may need to create this folder before running*.
+This will save weights to the `model.h5` file and its structure definition on `model.json` .
 You can train the model by running:

-`python3 learning.py`
+`python3 qlearn.py -m "Train"`

 It can take anywhere from an hour to 36 hours to train a model, depending on the complexity of the network and the size of your sample.
-However, it will spit out weights every 25,000 frames, so you can move on to the next step in much less time.

 ## Playing

-Edit the `nn.py` file to change the path name for the model you want to load.
-Sorry about this, I know it should be a command line argument.

-Then, watch the car drive itself around the obstacles!

-`python3 playing.py`
+`python3 qlearn.py -m "Run"`

 That's all there is to it.

-## Plotting

-Once you have a bunch of CSV files created via the learning, you can convert those into graphs by running:

-`python3 plotting.py`

-This will also spit out a bunch of loss and distance averages at the different parameters.

-## Credits
+## More references

-I'm grateful to the following people and the work they did that helped me learn how to do this:

 - Playing Atari with Deep Reinforcement Learning - http://arxiv.org/pdf/1312.5602.pdf
 - Deep learning to play Atari games: https://github.com/spragunr/deep_q_rl